jackrugile/start-making-games/notes.md

 - match sfx to timescale? maybe not as intense of a drop down
 - charge spike, rumble, particle explosion, and slow mo on mega spike
 	- slow down paddle when charging?
-- bind page refresh to controller?
-- add pause to basic build demo?
-- set max score to 3 for faster rounds?
 - all controls
 	- mute
 	- pause